Customer area

 • reduced errors

-• less time wasted searching for files
+• less time spent searching for files

 • more structured growth